 - Add garlic, and bell pepper.
 Cook and stir for half a minute.

-- Add the beans, tomato sauce and a quart of water.
+- Pour in the beans, tomato sauce and water.
+Simmer covered for five minutes

 - Add oregano, cilantro, sweet potatoes, sugar and plantains.